oxcamne/oxcam/docs/install.md

 ### Start the database

-Once the app is installed and your settings_private.py file is configured you should restart py4web.
-If py4web is already running you can use the 'Reload Apps' button in the 'Installed Applications' section of the Py4web Dashboard.
-You should now see the oxcam app running as an installed application.
+Once the app is installed and your settings_private.py file is configured you should restart py4web using the big green button on the Pythonanywhere console *Web* tab.

 When first started the app creates an empty database in a databases/ folder in the py4web/apps/oxcam directory.